-The Rhode Island House of Representatives has passed a resolution expressing profound condolences on the passing of Sister Joan Rokicki, RSM, a beloved Sister of Mercy from Providence.
-Sister Rokicki, who was born in New Bedford, Massachusetts, was known for her deep Christian faith and her impactful career in education and community service.
-She began her ministry as an elementary and special needs teacher, where she inspired her students and fostered a sense of compassion for others.
-Following her teaching career, she dedicated 40 years to McAuley House, a community center that provides essential services to the poor, including food, spiritual support, and various enrichment programs.
+The Rhode Island House of Representatives has passed a resolution expressing deep condolences on the passing of Sister Joan Rokicki, RSM, a beloved Sister of Mercy from Providence.
+Sister Rokicki, who was born in New Bedford, Massachusetts, was known for her profound Christian faith and dedication to public service.
+She had a distinguished career as an elementary and special needs teacher, inspiring her students to strive for excellence while being mindful of the needs of others.
+Her impactful ministry continued for over 40 years at McAuley House, where she provided essential services and support to the poor, fostering hope and enrichment in the community.

-Sister Rokicki recently celebrated her 70th anniversary as a Sister of Mercy and was recognized for her passionate advocacy for social justice.
-She is remembered fondly by her family, friends, and the many lives she touched through her tireless work and compassion.
-The resolution concludes by extending condolences to her family, including her sister-in-law, niece, nephew, and great-nephews, and authorizes the Secretary of State to send a certified copy of the resolution to her family.
+Sister Rokicki recently celebrated her 70th Anniversary as a Sister of Mercy and was recognized for her passionate advocacy for social justice.
+She is remembered fondly by her family, friends, and the many lives she touched through her compassionate work.
+The resolution not only honors her legacy but also extends heartfelt condolences to her family, including her sister-in-law, niece, nephew, and close friends.
+The Secretary of State is directed to send a certified copy of the resolution to her family as a formal acknowledgment of her contributions and the sorrow felt by the community at her passing.

 Introduced By: Representatives Diaz, Shekarchi, Blazejewski, Chippendale, Kennedy.
 Date Introduced: January 15.
 Referred To: House read and passed.